 How is Ram Navami Celebrated?

 The festival is celebrated with immense joy and enthusiasm.
 In some parts of India, it is celebrated as a nine-day festival.
-Celebrations of Sree Ram Navami start on the first day of Chaitra and continue for 9 days and is called Shri Ram Navratra.
+Celebrations of Sree Ram Navami start on the first day of Chaitra and continue for 9 days and is called Shri Ram Navratri.
 It is considered auspicious to undertake a fast on this day in the name of Rama while some devotees even fast for the nine days.
 It is believed that observing a fast on this day purifies the mind and soul greatly and leads to the attainment of salvation.

 The celebrations begins with the worship of sun god early in the morning since Rama’s dynasty is considered to have descended from the Sun.
 Since it is believed that lord Rama was born at noon special prayers are held during this time.
-Grand processions or rath yatra are held where beautifully decorated chariots which carry four persons dressed up as Rama, his brother Laxman, his queen Sita and his disciple Hanuman are taken out.
+Grand processions or Rath Yatra are held where beautifully decorated chariots which carry four persons dressed up as Rama, his brother Laxman, his queen Sita and his disciple Hanuman are taken out.
 The chariot is followed by many other people dressed up as King Ram’s soldiers.
-This kind of precessions are very famous in North India.
+This kind of processions are very famous in North India.
 Throughout the nine days Ramayana is read in the temples.

 Though this festival is celebrated all over India places like Ayodhya, Pondicherry, Ujjain and Rameshwaram draw thousands of devotees on this day as these places have special significance in lord Rama’s life.